ljbo82/c-cpp-gcc-builder/docs/variables.md

 ### V_PREFIX

 * **Description:** Contains a prefix that can be placed before receipt commands in order to suppress/show the command being executed according to the value defined in [`V`](#v).
-    * Here is an example used to hide/show the invoked compiler command while bulding a C file:
+    * Here is an example used to hide/show the invoked compiler command while building a C file:
         <pre><code class="language-makefile hljs">$(V_PREFIX)$(CROSS_COMPILE)$(CC) $(strip $(CFLAGS) -c $< -o $@)</code></pre>

 * **Required:** Not applicable (variable is set by the build system).